publiccodenet/about/activities/codebase-stewardship/criteria-for-codebase-stewardship.md

 # Stewardship assessment criteria for existing codebases

 These are the evaluation criteria the staff of the Foundation for Public Code use to help evaluate whether a codebase is ready and suitable for incubation.
-They are used before and after the 'Assess' phase in the [codebase stewardship lifecycle](lifecycle.md).
+They are used in the Assess phase in the [codebase stewardship lifecycle](lifecycle.md).

 ## Criteria